daschott/proxyctl/README.md

 - Outbound TCP traffic will be redirected through port 8000
 - Only if it originates from network compartment 2
-- And unless it originates from user SID `S-1-5-18`, which is the proxy itself
+- And unless it originates from the Local System SID, which is the proxy itself

 ```go
 dockerContainerID := "3a9b8667e69240afe64e77db0ee4b4056e69278c3d85a9add753eaca6601da93"